 subs and the

-If you do want to differentiate between
+Similarly, if you need to differentiate between

-sinf feature.
+inferior figures, that is.
 To get the party started, here is the glyph recipe for Glyph > Add Glyphs…:

 SAMPLE FONT: MARTHA, COURTESY OF LISA SCHULTZ.

 Update 2019-05-06: Updated instructions for Glyphs 2.6.
 Thx @madigens.
 Also updated links and explained semantic change.